Education is fast becoming a new standard in the world of recruitment. Is it enough anymore to simply list your studies and the year completed?

 The best practice is to include your highest level of education first, then work backwards.

 Take note of the exact graduation year and institute that you attended.
-Once you have made mention of your major qualifications, start to evaluate any short-term education experiences that you have been involved in.
+Have you made mention of your major qualifications?
+Start to evaluate any short-term education experiences that you have been involved in.

 2. Which of These Are Relevant?